Here comes Canada's jobs report...

-Canada’s latest jobs report will cross the wires at 8:30 a.m.
-ET.
+Details on the Canadian labour market will be published at 8:30 ET on Friday.

-Economists expect that the Canadian economy added 5,000 jobs in June and that the unemployment rate ticked up slightly to 7.0%.
+Economists forecast that Canada added 10,000 jobs in March and that the unemployment rate held steady at 7.3%.

-Last month, Canada’s economy added 13,800 jobs — way above expectations of 1,800 — and the unemployment rate unexpectedly fell to 6.9%, the lowest rate since July 2015.

-However, May’s report was also pretty lopsided with an increase of 60,500 in full-time employment but a drop of 46,000 in part-time employment.

-“These declines coincided with the wildfires in northern Alberta, which affected business operations in a number of industries, including oil and gas extraction,” Statistics Canda noted at the time.

-As such, the June labour force report “will shed further light on the impact of the Alberta fires on growth during Q2,” noted Deutsche Bank chief economist Darren Gibbs in a note to clients.

-The Canadian dollar is little changed at 1.3001 per dollar ahead of the June report.
+The Canadian dollar is stronger by 0.6% at 1.3070 per dollar ahead the the report.

+<30 minutes until Canadian jobs numbers for March.
+Here’s a breakdown of the pros’ #LFSGuesses pic.twitter.com/mLj12uVPb8

 Refresh this page for updates at 8:30 a.m.
 ET.